-Sexting is the communication of sexually explicit material through online media.
-While sexting between consenting adults is neither a social evil (in most countries) nor a legal crime, when the act involves underage individuals, it becomes murky waters, both from the ethical viewpoint and legal.
-Much as we like to believe that our own children are insulated from sexting, they may not be and it is important to understand the ethical and legal consequences of sexting.
-What constitutes sexting?
+Sexting is the exchange of sexually explicit material through online media.
+While sexting between adults isn't illegal, it's an issue when underaged individuals get involved.
+As much as we would like to believe our children are safe from sexting, they may not be, and it is essential to understand all the consequences of sexting.
+What counts as sexting?
 Does it have to go as far as exchanging nudes?
 Is flirting considered sexting?
 Is sexting illegal where you live?
-Here are some answers to some common questions.
+Here are answers to some common questions.

 What is Sexting?

-While there is no consensus on what exactly is sexting, it is generally considered the act of digitally sending or sharing sexually explicit images and/or texts.
+While there is no consensus on what sexting is, it is generally considered digitally sending or sharing sexually explicit images or texts.
 These can be images of nudes/semi-nudes or simply texts of sexual nature.
-Flirting falls into that blurry territory and could be construed as sexting, if it crosses certain limits.
-Sexting can occur through text message, emails, Instagram DMs, Snapchat selfies, blog comments and even TikTok messages.
-Many people do not know the difference between flirting and sexting, and what they may consider as innocent flirting may, in fact, be sexting in that particular state/country and when directed at an un-consenting or underage individual, could lead to criminal prosecution.
+Flirting falls into a gray area and could be considered sexting if it crosses certain limits.
+Sexting can occur via text messages, emails, Instagram DMs, Snapchat selfies, blog comments, and even TikTok messages.
+Many people do not know the difference between flirting and sexting.
+What they may consider as innocent flirting may be sexting in that particular state or country.
+It could lead to criminal prosecution when directed at an unconsenting or underage individual.

 Is Sexting Illegal?

-Sexting with a minor is considered a strict liability crime in many states, i.e. a person can be considered liable for sexting, regardless of what his/her intent or mental state was when sexting.
-This is tricky because even if the recipient believed that a minor sextor was an adult while engaging in sexting, they are liable to be prosecuted.
+Sexting with a minor is considered a strict liability crime in many states.
+That means a person can be liable for sexting, regardless of their intent or mental state when sexting.
+This is important to know because even if the recipient believed that a minor was an adult while engaging in sexting, they are liable to be prosecuted.

-Since it is not possible to prevent other people from sending inappropriate content, sexting laws only prohibit “receiving and keeping” and not merely “receiving” explicit images from or by teens.
-Thus, a teen violates sexting law not for receiving inappropriate messages, but for choosing to retain them.
-For example, if a 16-year old girl sends a nude selfie to her 16-year old boyfriend, and the latter saves the image on his phone, it is considered child pornography.
-In some states (e.g., Texas), the boyfriend who retains the picture would be charged with an expungable misdemeanor if under eighteen and felony if older.
+Since it is impossible to prevent other people from sending inappropriate content, sexting laws only prohibit "receiving and keeping" and not merely "receiving" explicit images from or by teens.
+Thus, a teen violates the sexting law not by choosing to keep them.
+For example, if a 16-year-old girl sends a nude to her 16-year-old boyfriend, and the boyfriend saves the image on his phone, it's considered child pornography.
+In some states (e.g., Texas), the boyfriend who retains the picture would be charged with an expungable misdemeanor if under eighteen but a felony if older.

-Many states have specific rules for age of sexting – Connecticut, for example, punishes teenagers between the ages of 13 and 15 for sending inappropriate pictures of themselves, and those in the age group of 13 and 17 for receiving and not reporting such images.
-Louisiana on the other hand, prohibits anyone under the age of 17 from sending or keeping explicit photographs.
+Many states have specific rules for different age groups when sexting.
+Connecticut, for example, punishes teenagers between ages 13 and 15 for sending inappropriate pictures of themselves and those in the age group of 13 and 17 for receiving and not reporting such images.
+On the other hand, Louisiana prohibits anyone under the age of 17 from sending or keeping explicit photographs.
 In many states, minors cannot claim consent as an affirmative defense for sexting.
 Thus, these laws are variable.
-For example, Texas allows sexting between minors who date, if the difference in age between the two is not more than 2 years.
+For example, Texas allows sexting between children who are dating and if their age difference is between two years.

-Revenge porn, as the name suggests, is when one person, irrespective of age, shares private inappropriate photos with others as payback for a fall out of relationship with someone, or as a means to extortion (sextortion as it were).
-Almost all states consider revenge porn illegal, and those without specific laws on revenge porn, bunch it under other existing digital laws such as child pornography, harassment, etc. A communication is considered revenge porn under the following conditions:
+Revenge porn, as the name suggests, is when one person, regardless of age, shares explicit private photos with others as payback for a fall out of a relationship or as means of extortion (sextortion, as it were).
+Almost all states consider revenge porn illegal, and those without specific laws on revenge porn bunch it under other existing digital laws such as child pornography, harassment, etc. An exchange is considered revenge porn under the following conditions:

-It includes an image of the intimate body part of another identifiable person (genitalia, anus or breast), or an image of another identifiable person engaged in a sexual act of any kind
+It includes an image of an intimate body part of another person (genitalia, anus, or breast) or a picture of another person engaged in a sexual act of any kind.

-The image or sext that is shared is done by one of the parties involved without consent of the other.
+The image or sext that is shared includes one of the parties involved without the consent of the other.

 The understanding between the distributor and the subject of the photo that the image would remain private is violated.

-The distributor of the communication does it with the purpose of causing another person serious emotional distress; and
+The distributor of the communication does it to cause another person severe emotional distress.

 The subject of the photo suffers serious emotional distress.

 More and more states in the US have framed specific rules for underage sexting.
-The 2015 update from Cyber Bullying Research Center included laws from twenty states, specifically addressing sending or receiving sexually explicit images from a minor.
-The states differ in their interpretation of sexting as a strict liability crime, enabling punitive action against sending/receiving, whether sexting is a violation, misdemeanor or felony, and what happens when both participants are minors.
-Some states like Utah, Florida, and Georgia consider sexting a felony, few others such as Pennsylvania, Nevada, and Texas consider it as a violation that entail fine, counselling, or community service.
+The 2015 update from Cyber Bullying Research Center included laws from twenty states addressing sending or receiving explicit images from a minor.
+The states differ in their interpretation of sexting as a strict liability crime, enabling punitive action against sending/receiving, whether sexting is a violation, misdemeanor, or felony, and what happens when both participants are minors.
+Some states like Utah, Florida, and Georgia consider sexting a felony.
+Few others, such as Pennsylvania, Nevada, and Texas, consider it a violation that entails a fine, counseling, or community service.

-In the USA, a minor/juvenile (under the age of 18) engaged in sexting is tried through the juvenile justice system that has adifferent penalty setup than the regular adult justice system.
+In the USA, a minor (under the age of 18) engaged in sexting is tried through the juvenile justice system with a different penalty setup than the regular adult justice system.
 Some common penalties for sexting for minors include:

 Warning.
-Depending upon the severity of the sexting crime, the youth may be let off with a strong verbal warning.
+Depending on the severity of the sexting crime, the minor may be let off with a strong verbal warning.

 Fine.
-Many states impose monetary fines on sexting crimes, the amount of which depends upon the nature of the crime and the frequency of it.
-Floria, for example imposes a $60 fine on first-time juvenile sexting offenders.
+Many states impose monetary fines on sexting crimes.
+The fine depends on the nature of the crime and its frequency.
+Florida, for instance, charges a $60 penalty on first-time juvenile sexting offenders.